 Two weeks ago I joined a Japan Lean study trip tour led by Makoto Investments and had the opportunity to visit three different Japanese manufacturing organizations.

-Mirai has one of the highest number of patents in Japan and has the largest market share in it’s space.
+Mirai has one of the highest numbers of patents in Japan and has the largest market share in its space.

 Mirai’s unique management practices and deep commitment to its employees is evidenced in the story of how Mirai was founded by the cast-out thespian son of a Japanese businessman.

 Mirai attempts to “abolish” rules and management as much as possible.
 There are some rules “so that there is no chaos”, but as our guide explained: “we don’t want rules.
 With rules people are torn.
 When we make rules, we put people in a box and they can only think inside of the rules.
 Innovation is suppressed because people think that ‘if I break the rules, I’ll be punished.'”

 I think this is an interesting countermeasure to the Japanese cultural norm of rule-following, and has clearly made an impact on the company’s ability to create innovative products that customers want to buy.

 Management’s role is to “draw out employee motivation”

 Given that the company wants to minimize management, during the Q&A I asked what the role of managers are at Mirai.
 I was told that “the only responsibility of managers is to draw out the motivation of employees”.
 Managers have to do the typical duties such as allocating staff and resources, but their primary function is to support the development of innovative ideas.